-Saying “thank you” is not only the right thing to do, it is also an effective job search strategy.
-A thank-you note is another opportunity to sell your qualifications and leave a positive impression on the reader.
+A thank-you note is another opportunity to sell your qualifications and leave a positive impression on the employer.

 Who gets a thank-you note?